ultraio/docs-blockchain/docs/tutorials/uniq-factories/creating-uniq-factories/how-to-create-uniq-metadata.md

 ---

-For the sake of this tutorials, we'll be creating a `config.json` that looks like this:
+For the sake of this guide, we'll be creating a `config.json` that looks like this:

 ```json
 {